susansayre/eco280/content/en/materials/homework/hw9-working-with-ggplot.md

 3. Construct a small multiples graph for county level cases that looks roughly like the state one with the following differences:

     a.
 Do not adjust the y-axis tick locations and do not add the word cases.
 Instead, use n.breaks = 3 to reduce the number of breaks on the y-axis.
 (You'll notice that it may not use exactly 3 breaks because it prioritizes "nice" numbers).
-    c.
+    b.
 Let the y-axis scale vary across the small multiples but keep the light dashed grid lines
-    d.
+    c.
 Only print month labels for every other month.
-    e.
+    d.
 Leave out the text and line annotations for 7-day average and New cases.
-    f.
+    e.
 It is up to you whether to include a plot for the cases with "Unknown" county.

 when you are done, knit your code and commit/push your .Rmd file, your .html file and saved versions of both your state and county graphs (pdf, jpg, png, or eps versions are all fine).